-Source: https://apa.org/pi/oema/resources/policy/multicultural-guidelines.aspx

-This type of sensitivity training is vital because bias based on ethnicity, race, and culture has been found in the diagnosis and treatment of autism (Harrison et al., 2017; Burkett, 2015), borderline personality disorder (Jani et al., 2016), and schizophrenia (Neighbors et al., 2003; Minsky et al., 2003).
+Source: https://apa.org/pi/oema/resources/policy/multicultural-quidelines.aspx personality disorder (Jani et al., 2016), and schizophrenia (Neighbors et al., 2003; Minsky et al., 2003).
 Despite these findings, Schwartz and Blankenship (2014) state, "It should also be noted that although clear evidence supports a longstanding trend in differential diagnoses according to consumer race, this trend does not imply that one race (e.g., African Americans) actually demonstrate more severe symptoms or higher prevalence rates of psychosis compared with other races (e.g., Euro-Americans).
 Because clinicians are the diagnosticians and misinterpretation, bias or other factors may play a role in this trend caution should be used when making inferences about actual rates of psychosis among ethnic minority persons."
 Additionally, white middle-class help seekers were offered appointments with psychotherapists almost three times as often as their black working-class counterparts.
 Women were offered an appointment time in their preferred time range more than men were, though average appointment offer rates were similar between genders (Kugelmass, 2016).
 These findings collectively show that though we are becoming more culturally sensitive, we have a lot more work to do.